-If you no longer wish to receive marketing communications from us, emails us, or simply click on the ‘unsubscribe’link which you’ll find at the end of all our communications.
+If you no longer wish to receive marketing communications from Cogress, please emails us, or simply click on the ‘unsubscribe’ link which you will find at the end of all our communications.

-However, note that the use of email communication is at the center of our business model.
-Once you register via the Cogress Entities websites we will send you emails about our products.
-If you become an investor, via email we will send you regular updates and important communications about your investment(s).
-By registering on our websites, you are accepting that we will communicate with you via email.
-If you opt-out of receiving email, it may be difficult or impossible for us to deliver our products and services to you.
+Please note that the use of email communication is at the center of Cogress’ business model.
+Once you register with Cogress via the website we will send you emails about our products and services.
+If you become an investor, we will send you regular updates and important communications about your investment(s) via email.
+By registering on our website, you are accepting that we will communicate with you via email.
+If you opt-out of receiving emails from Cogress, it may be difficult or impossible for us to deliver our products and services to you, or important communications

-Rest assured that we will only email you about products that may be of interest to you based on your registration or/and investment with us, and to make improvements to that product and service which will benefit all involved.
+Rest assured that we will only email you about products that may be of interest to you based on your registration or/and investment with Cogress, and to make improvements to that product and service which will benefit all involved.
 Emails we send to you will not be excessive and we will never send unsolicited email messages sent in bulk (spamming).
 We will never share your personal data with third-party marketing companies for the purpose of sending unsolicited emails regarding other products and services.

 For complete information on your individual rights under the GDPR visit the ICO website at https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-law-enforcement-processing/individual-rights/

 Security and data retention